glyh/on_pal/language/semantic.md

 And we have the unwrap symbol `!` which is an alias to the `unjust` function.

 Generalize: Any function that yields a maybe can be called with a forced version by postfixing the name of function with !.

+Another numeric tower called PosiInt (positive integers) are introduced.
+Thus in general case as long as you don't use minus and division, you can safely pass the number as the dividend for `/`, yes `/` is Polymorphic.
+In this tower only adding and multiplying is allowed.